smcmahon/Products.PloneFormGen/README.rst

 jQuery UI
 ---------

-Not applicable for Plone 5 yet.

-PloneFormGen depends on collective.js.jqueryui.
+PloneFormGen 1.7.x depends on collective.js.jqueryui.
 Depending on the version of Plone you're on, you'll have to install a different version of collective.js.jqueryui.
 Please refer to collective.js.jqueryui documentation for more information: https://pypi.python.org/pypi/collective.js.jqueryui/1.10.3